 396 Hz – G4

 852 Hz – Ab5 ~ A5

-As you can see, two of the frequencies — 639 Hz and 852 Hz — are so far from any note in the Western Temperament that I can’t even guess which note they most resemble: they’re almost in the middle, the notes between the notes.
+As you can see, two of the frequencies — 639 Hz and 852 Hz — are so far from any note in the Western Temperament that I can’t even guess which note they most resemble: they’re half-tones, existing as notes between notes.

 Listen To Solfeggio Frequencies